 Each of these steel have their own unique properties.
 Mostly importantly is the hardness of the steel.
 If for example, you get a softer steel, it is less prone to chipping.
 However, it will also dull faster.
 If you get a harder knife, the edge is retained better but this also results in microchip.

 Bob Kramer Chef Knife Design

 This section will discuss how the knives are designed and constructed.
 We will segment each section on the different characteristic you should look for.
 We will also discuss how each knives are different.

-Luckily, most of Bob Kramer Chef Knives are balanced really well.
-The knives are usually built to have a balance point of where you grip the knife.
+Most of Bob Kramer Chef Knives are balanced really well.
+The knives are usually built to have a balance point of where you pinch the knife with the index and thumb.
 The Essential, Carbon Steel and the Damascus line all uses the same type of handle.
 It is large but also very ergonomic.
-The meji line uses a more Japanese style of handle.
+The Meiji line uses a more Japanese style of handle.
 It is more suited for those with smaller hands.

 Interesting enough each of these knives uses a different type of material for the handle.
-The essential one uses a Brushed Polymer, the meiji uses a Pakka Wood, the damascus uses a Linen Micrata and the Carbon one uses a african wood one.
-While the other synthetic one typically has no issue, the african wood does shrink with use.
-There are multiple user online complaining that the pin protrudes from the handle overtime.
+The essential one uses a Brushed Polymer, the Meiji uses a Pakka Wood, the Damascus uses a Linen Micrata and the Carbon one uses African wood.
+While the other synthetic one typically has no known issue, there are reports that the African Wood will shrink with use.
+While you can apply for a warranty, I doubt it will change much.